 The chart below covers everything about experiencing this attraction.
 It is followed by a few notes about the best time to ride and need to know information.

 Where else do you get to ride a carrousel in the backyard of a castle?

 Almost any theme park that you visit will have a carrousel, it’s true.
 Even shopping malls or parks might contain this classic style ride.

 Often, I hear so many people saying that they skip Prince Charming Regal Carrousel because it’s “just a carrousel.”
-And I think that’s really sad.
+And I think that’s sad.

-But then I kind of got lost in the moment as a tune from Mary Poppins played in the background and swept us away on our horse race.
+But then I got lost in the moment as a tune from Mary Poppins played in the background and swept us away on our horse race.
 Looking out, I could see that I was just outside the backdoor of Cinderella Castle.

 I might as well have just left the Bibbidi Bobbidi Boutique because I felt like royalty at that moment.
 And that’s just what a ride on the carrousel behind Cinderella Castle is…special.

 So please don’t pass this one by thinking that it’s something you can do almost anywhere because this carrousel is quite different than what you might think.